ryjfgjl/DiLuConverter/README.md

 ## Where to get it
   The source code is here.

-  The packaged executable program(.exe on windows or a file on linux) are available, you can send an email 2577154121@qq.com to get it.
+  The packaged executable program(ExcelToDatabase.exe on windows or ExcelToDatabase on linux) is available, you can download it from [https://sourceforge.net/projects/exceltodatabase/].

 ## Usage
 **Start Program**